xtrikerpd/clab.tech/README.md

 default      10.10.10.2                                  cisco
 ```
-Note that the "0" in the above command indicates that the pre-shared key will be stored in the running configuration as plain text.
-To use encryption, use "6".
 Now it's time to define the "interesting" traffic that should be encrypted before it's sent; this can be defined by an extended ACL:
 ```
 Router(config)#ip access-list extended ACL Router(config-ext-nacl)#permit ip 192.168.10.0 0.0.0.255 192.168.20.0 0.0.0.255